lbischof/ms/content/_index.md

+---
+name: Homepage
+title: Canadian source for felting fibre and needles
+description: Isn't it amazing what you can make with wool?
+We would like to encourage you to play with fibre.
+content:
+- partial: homepage
+  image: /images/homepageball.jpg
+  text_colour: "#BB2B23"
+  markdown: |
+      # Have you tried felting?
+      Isn't it amazing what you can make with wool?<br>
+      We would like to encourage you to play with fibre.
+  button:
+      text: Endulge in colour
+      link: /wool/
+  secondary:
+      text: get the tools
+      link: /needles/

+- partial: markdown
+  markdown: |
       # Canadian
       Maplesplendor is a home based business located on Vancouver island, and yes we ship worldwide.
       # for 15 years
       It all started years ago in Nelson, BC.
 Creativity can be soul saving for young families.
 I loved sharing my passion for felting in my store.
 Sourcing many of our quality Waldorf products in Europe, I have been able to visit many trade shows.
 Now back in BC, I continue to provide colourful products and expert advice.
+---